 I welcome this legislation.
 The Social Democrats will be supporting it.

 In 2007, the then Minister, Senator McDowell, introduced the Criminal Justice Bill to the Dáil.
 The Bill was explicitly put forward to, in the then Minister's words, "send a clear and unambiguous message" to organised criminal gangs.
-How effective these methods would actually be were questioned at the time, as was the Government's decision to impose a guillotine to fast-track the Bill through both Houses over a period of a few weeks before a general election.
+How effective these methods would actually be was questioned at the time, as was the Government's decision to impose a guillotine to fast-track the Bill through both Houses over a period of a few weeks before a general election.
 There was not adequate time for the Bill to be debated, or for legal and human rights groups to examine the measures.
 In particular, the then Irish Human Rights Commission did not have time to look at the Bill, as it was empowered to do by law.
 This was yet another example of rushed and reactive legislation.
 We need to learn from these mistakes and to properly engage with a process.
 Pre-legislative scrutiny has been introduced since 2007 and when it is well done, it really adds to the legislation.
 Understandably, the past year has been fairly difficult in that regard.

 The criminal justice system is the cornerstone of our democracy.
 Changes to it need to be well drafted and well considered and we need to bring in opposing voices as well.
 If there is an area of legislation that should not be subject to guillotine it is criminal justice.
 The consequences of inadequate scrutiny of legislation are obvious.
 They are certainly obvious with regard to this legislation and what will transpire in respect of reviewing sentences.